ngi-nix/summer-of-nix/README.md

 - Growing the Nix community

-  As a participant, you will be at the heart of a community with [more than 700 active contributors](https://github.com/NixOS/nixpkgs/pulse/monthly).
+  As a participant, you will be at the heart of a community with [more than 900 active contributors](https://github.com/NixOS/nixpkgs/pulse?period=monthly).
   You will engage in an open source software development workflow and take part in public technical discussion.

-  After successful participation, you will be invited to NixCon 2025, a conference for Nix users and developers from all over the world.
+  After successful participation, you will be invited to NixCon 2026, a conference for Nix users and developers from all over the world.
   And you will be afforded an opportunity for exposure with potential employers for whom Nix is a core strength.

 ## Timeline

-- March: Organisers recruit mentors
-- April to May: Mentors recruit participants
-- June to September: Work period with regular meetings
+- To be announced.

 ## Applications